-BUILD THE FIGHT AGAINST REPRESSION AND BOURGEOIS TERROR AS PART OF THE OVERALL REVOLUTIONARY MOVEMENT
+BUILD THE FIGHT AGAINST REPRESSION AND BOURGEOIS TERROR AS PART OF THE OVERALL REVOLUTIONARY MOVEMENT the oppressed nationalities and carry out repression in all working class communities.

-Ruling class claims of "democracy for all the people" are daily proved a lie by the machinery of the bourgeois state-especially the police and armed forces, laws and courts.
-They direct attacks at workers on strike, and in other struggles.
-They maintain a state of police terror in the ghettos of the oppressed nationalities and carry out repression in all working class communities.
 They try to "control" or smash demonstrations and other forms of mass struggle against the bourgeoisie.
 They infiltrate spies and provocateurs into mass organizations and movements, frame-up militant fighters or murder them.
-This repressive apparatus is mainly directed against the proletariat and its party, but also enforces the rule of the bourgeoisie over all other classes and groups in society.
+This repressive apparatus is mainly directed against the proletariat and its Party, but also enforces the rule of the bourgeoisie over all other classes and groups in society.